 If you provide a service at a permanent physical location, you will charge the sales tax applicable at that location.
 If you or your employees travel to provide the service, the rate in effect where the service is provided will apply.

-Before you collect any sales tax in Minnesota, you must register with the state, which can be done online through the Department of Revenue website or over the phone.
-You must register for the tax type you plan on collecting, and you will also have to ensure you’re properly registered in every area in which you plan to collect taxes.
+Before you collect sales tax in Minnesota, you must register with the state, which can be done online through the Department of Revenue website or over the phone.
+You must register for the tax type you plan on collecting to ensure full sales tax compliance, and you will also have to ensure you’re properly registered in every area where you plan to collect taxes.

-You can choose between filing once under a single Minnesota tax ID number for all your locations, if you have more than one, or you can obtain a separate ID number for each and file separate returns.
-However, it’s important that you always clearly list all locations for transactions on your return or you may be charged a penalty and lose the privilege of filing a combined return for all locations.
+You can choose between filing once under a single Minnesota tax ID number for all your locations if you have more than one, or you can obtain a separate ID number for each and file separate returns.
+However, you must list all locations for transactions on your return, or you may be charged a penalty and lose the privilege of filing a combined return for all locations.

 In Minnesota, you must file your sales tax return annually, quarterly, or monthly, depending on the amount of tax you usually collect.
 Your filing must be: